Skip to main content

 This way you can always send a copy of your stream to your b channel from different hardware, and you can be sure your stream will NEVER stop.
 Streamers with high-stakes streams should definitely use the backup channel, when possible.
 When the primary stream reactivates and starts sending data again, YouTube will switch you to the a-channel automatically.
 Easy.

 Some streamers use the b-channel to stream a constant “we are experiencing technical difficulties” screen, just in case.
-If you want to set up such a backup stream, check out Upstream which allows 24/7 streaming to either A or B or both channels at the same time.
+If you want to set up such a backup stream, check out Upstream’s 24/7 live streaming which lets you stream to either A or B or both channels at the same time.

 No Auto-return Once your stream automatically switches to the B channel, manual action is required to switch it back.
 This is a small price to pay for the fact that your stream was probably just saved from a completely stopping.